smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.6/index.md

         tools:targetApi="33"/>
 ```

-The developer will also need to request this permission from the user as it is a runtime permission, given that apps need to request the BLUETOOTH_CONNECT permission with Andoid S API 31 and above, below is an example on how to request both at the same time.
+The developer will also need to request this permission from the user as it is a runtime permission.
+Given that apps need to request the BLUETOOTH_CONNECT permission with Android S (API Level 31) and above, below is an example of how to request both at the same time.

 ```java
 //MainActivity.java